tuya/tuya-homebridge/README.md

 If you are a personal user and are unsure which one to choose, please use the `Smart Home` project.

 Before you can configure, you must go to the [Tuya IoT Platform](https://iot.tuya.com):
 - Create a cloud development project, and select the data center where your app account is located.
-See [Mappings Between OEM App Accounts and Data Centers](https://developer.tuya.com/en/docs/iot/oem-app-data-center-distributed?id=Kafi0ku9l07qb) (If you don't know where it is, just select all.)
+See [Mappings Between OEM App Accounts and Data Centers](https://developer.tuya.com/en/docs/iot/oem-app-data-center-distributed?id=Kafi0ku9l07qb)
 - Go to the `Project Page` > `Devices Panel` > `Link Tuya App Account`, and link your app account.
 - Go to the `Project Page` > `Service API` > `Go to Authorize`, and subscribe to the following APIs (it is free for trial):
     - Authorization Token Management